 The Hocking Valley Scenic Railway is a non-profit all volunteer organization founded in 1972.
 Its purpose is the restoration and preservation of historic railway equipment for the education and entertainment of our members and the public in general.
 Its regular season begins the weekend before Memorial Day and continues each Saturday and Sunday through the end of October.
 For specialty, seasonal and themed train schedules, visit the web site listed above.

 Admission to the John & Annie Glenn Historic Site: $7/adult, $6/senior and $3/student.

 - Open May – October from Wed – Sat from 10am – 4pm and Sunday from 1-4pm (Also available by appointment)

 - Location: (Map It) 72 W. Main St. in New Concord, Ohio

 - Phone: 740-826-3305

-The mission of the John & Annie Glenn Historic Site is to to tell the story of 20th Century American History through the lives of John & Annie Glenn and to create educational programs for learners of all ages.
+John & Annie Glenn Historic Site: Learn the story of 20th Century American History through the lives of John & Annie Glenn.
 On the main floor of the home, visitors are treated to a living history tour.
 Actors in costume will greet you at the door and take you through the house as though it were the day you visit, only in 1944.
 At that time, we were in the midst of WWII and John Glenn, among many, many others were away from their homes, fighting for our country.
 They talk about life on the Home Front and the sacrifices that were made to help with the war effort.
-Also, you will see John Glenn’s bedroom and some of his childhood toys (tricycle, train set, sled) in addition to displays on his military career, the space program, and his political life.
+Also, you will see John Glenn’s bedroom and some of his childhood toys (tricycle, train set, sled) in addition to displays of his military career, the space program, and his political life.

 Train fares at Lebanon Mason Monroe Railroad (LM&M RR) are posted at the web site seen below.